Meet us at ShopTalk Europe, Booth L46

 Technical Requirements

 With pure SEO, the technical basics haven’t changed much over the years.
-Google looks at signals like backlinks, keyword relevance, meta tags, site structure, mobile optimization, and Web Core Vitals to understand and rank your pages.
+Google looks at signals like backlinks, keyword relevance, meta tags, site structure, mobile optimization, and Core Web Vitals to understand and rank your pages.

 In answer engine optimization, more attention goes into structured data and content formatting so tools like ChatGPT, Perplexity, and voice assistants can interpret it easily.
 For this reason, pages that are designed for AEO often include FAQ and How To schema, and well-organized Q&A sections.